All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Why Women With PCOS May Consider Semaglutide

 Polycystic ovary syndrome affects 6% to 12% of women of reproductive age in the United States.
-It is characterized by irregular periods, elevated androgen levels, and ovarian cysts, but the underlying driver is often metabolic: insulin resistance.
+It's characterized by irregular periods, improved androgen levels, and ovarian cysts, but the underlying driver is often metabolic: insulin resistance.

 Up to 70% of women with PCOS have insulin resistance regardless of body weight.
-When the body cannot use insulin efficiently, it produces more.
-Elevated insulin stimulates the ovaries to produce excess testosterone and other androgens, which disrupts ovulation, promotes weight gain (especially around the abdomen), and triggers symptoms like acne, hirsutism, and hair thinning.
+When the body can't use insulin efficiently, it produces more. improved insulin stimulates the ovaries to produce excess testosterone and other androgens, which disrupts ovulation, promotes weight gain (especially around the abdomen), and triggers symptoms like acne, hirsutism, and hair thinning.

 Weight loss of just 5% to 10% has been shown to improve menstrual regularity, reduce androgens, and enhance fertility in women with PCOS.
 The challenge is that PCOS makes losing weight exceptionally difficult.
 Semaglutide offers a way to achieve the level of weight loss that can meaningfully change the disease trajectory.